gzito/jamengine/README.md

 # jamengine

 ## What is jamengine
-A simple C++ game engine built on OpenGL 3.2 and SDL 2
+A simple-to-use C++ game engine built upon OpenGL 3.2 and SDL 2

 ## How to build